muw2/CS1XA3/Project03/README.md

 > use my bill app
 * register to have an account
 * login to add bill and look previous bill
+* if not login, the website shows ** instead of bill

+* feature
+> use django's built-in session to control user log in and log out
+> The session informmmation is written when thee euser logs in and registers
+> when the bill is created and the bill is read, the user is first checked according to the session
+> use the bootstrap, mmodal, form etc. css classes, to make the webpage rendering
+> base on jquery processing data selection and rendering, using ajax to commplete the situation that the page does not refresh data submission
+> did research during code editing, sometime go to chinese website to find how to resolve problem
 #commend
 * virtualenv
 > install virtualenv